cardano-foundation/cardano-rosetta-java/README.md

 - an indexer which stores data in Postgres

 ## System requirements
-Thanks to design differences in Yaci-Store the system requirements for this Cardano Rosetta implemenations are drastically lower, while it also increases performance.
+Thanks to design differences in Yaci-Store the system requirements for this Cardano Rosetta implemenation are drastically lower, while it also increases performance.

 - 4CPU Cores
 - 32GB RAM